Bruises

 - How tough your skin is

-- How old you are, because as you age, your blood vessels become much more fragile
+- How old you are because as you age, your blood vessels become much more fragile.

 Steps to Healing

-You can take steps right after an incident to help your bruises heal faster:- Apply ice to the area to slow down the rate of blood flow.
+You can take steps right after an incident to help your bruises heal faster:

 - Elevate the injured part of your body above your heart to reduce blood pooling.